scarabhub/buildaboatAutoFarm/README.md

-# 🚀 AutoFarm Script for Roblox: Build A Boat For Treasure
+# 🚀 AutoFarm Script for Roblox: Build A Boat For Treasure (OPENSOURCE)

 Welcome to the **AutoFarm** script for the popular Roblox game **Build A Boat For Treasure**!